 - Ensure that your septic system is properly maintained. - Use chemical fertilizers and pesticides sparingly, if at all. - Don't dump any hazardous waste on the ground.
 This includes: motor oil, pesticides, paint or paint cans, mothballs, flea collars, household cleaners, medicines, etc. Check the SWAP information for your water system: The Washington State Department of Health Office of Drinking Water has compiled Source Water Assessment Program (SWAP) data for all community water systems in Washington.
 A source water assessment includes: - A delineation (definition) of the source water protection area, - · An inventory of potential sources of contamination, and - A susceptibility determination (how susceptible the source is to contamination).
-An interactive map with data for your water system is available at: fortress.wa.gov/doh/swap/

-If you have any questions, suggestions, or concerns, please contact our office, either by phone at (877) 408-4060 or through the Contact Us link at www.wawater.com.
-TABLE OF CONTENTS YOUR WATER2022 RESULTSMORE INFO CROSS-CONNECTION CONTROL Imagine a water customer has a hose in their hot tub to fill it up.
+An interactive map with data for your water system is available at: fortress.wa.gov/doh/swap/ TABLE OF CONTENTS YOUR WATER2022 RESULTSMORE INFO CROSS-CONNECTION CONTROL Imagine a water customer has a hose in their hot tub to fill it up.
 If the customer doesn't have a backflow preventer and the water system experiences a drop in pressure, water from the hot tub could be pulled into the water system and contaminate the water supply.
 To ensure that the high-quality water we deliver is not compromised in the distribution system, Washington Water has a robust cross-connection control program in place.
 Cross-connection control is critical to ensuring that activities on customers' properties do not affect the public water supply.
 Our cross-connection control specialists ensure that all of the existing backflow prevention assemblies are tested annually, assess all connections, and enforce and manage the installation of new commercial and residential assemblies.
 Backflow can occur when certain pressure conditions exist either in our distribution system or within the customer's plumbing, so our customers are our first line of defense.
 A minor home improvement project-without the proper protections-can create a potentially hazardous situation, so careful adherence to plumbing codes and standards will ensure the community's water supply remains safe.
 Please be sure to utilize the advice or services of a qualified plumbing professional.
 Many water-use activities involve substances that, if allowed to enter the distribution system, would be aesthetically displeasing or could even present health concerns.
 Some common cross-connections are: - Garden hoses connected to a hose bib without a simple hose-type vacuum breaker (available at a home improvement store) - Improperly installed toilet tank fill valves that do not have the required air gap between the valve or refill tube - Landscape irrigation systems that do not have the proper backflow prevention assembly installed on the supply line The list of materials that could potentially contaminate the water system is vast.
 According to the EPA, a wide variety of substances have contaminated drinking water systems throughout the country as a result of poor cross-connection control.
 Examples include: - Antifreeze from a heating system - Lawn chemicals from a garden hose or sprinkler head - Blue water from a toilet tank - Carbonated water from a soda dispenser Customers must ensure that all plumbing is in conformance with local plumbing codes.
 Additionally, state law requires certain types of facilities to install and maintain backflow prevention assemblies at the water meter.
 Washington Water's cross-connection control staff will determine whether you need to install a backflow prevention assembly based on water uses at your location.
-TABLE OF CONTENTS YOUR WATER O 2022 RESULTS MORE INFO
+TABLE OF CONTENTS YOUR WATER OPERITY OF THE PROPERTY OF